-Reinsurers' share of deferred acquisition costs of £289m and deferred income of £28m, included within other liabilities under IFRS, are not recognised and therefore valued at £nil in the SII Balance Sheet.
+Reinsurers' share of deferred acquisition costs of £323m and deferred income of £22m, included within other liabilities under IFRS, are not recognised and therefore valued at £nil in the SII Balance Sheet.
+The associated cash flows are included in the valuation of SII technical provisions.

-Material differences in the valuation of Technical Provisions are explained in Section D.2.3.
+Material differences in the valuation of technical provisions are explained in Section D.2.3.